cavo789/blog/blog/2023/11/22/docker-volumes/index.md

 ---
 ![Using volumes with Docker, use cases](./images/header.jpg)

 When working with a Docker container, data can be persistent or not.
-Imagine you're creating a localhost website with Joomla, Wordpress or any other tool (Laravel, Symfony, etc.).
+Imagine you're creating a localhost website with Joomla, WordPress or any other tool (Laravel, Symfony, etc.).

 You've perfectly created the various Docker files needed to run the local site, you've run the command `docker compose up --detach` to start the containers and now you're busy installing the site.
 After a few moments, your local site is up and you can start developing its functionalities.